techie-joe/core-dev/README.md

     @import "dove";
     ```

-2. Add any custom CSS (or SASS, including imports) you'd like immediately after the `@import` line.
+2. Add any custom styles immediately after the `@import` line.

 _**Note:** To change the template's SASS variables, you must set new values before the `@import` line in your stylesheet._